-As one of the most-visited tourist spots in Mt Gambier, the Blue Lake is considered as one unique and breathtaking attractions of the town and South Australia.
+As one of the most-visited tourist spots in Mount Gambier, the Blue Lake is considered to be the gem of Mount Gambier’s tourist attractions.
+It is certainly a unique and breathtaking sight which awes thousands of visitors year after year.

-The Blue Lake offers a walking trail of 3.6 kilometre long that offers the guests an access to numerous viewing points and also to the underpass between the Leg of Mutton Lake crater and the Blue Lake.
+The Blue Lake offers a walking trail that is 3.6 kilometre long which will direct visitors to each of the viewing platforms dotted around the Lake.
+The trail also leads to the underpass between the Leg of Mutton Lake crater and the Blue Lake.

-Several guided group and private tours are available for the guests.
-Each tour will take you through the trail around the Blue Lake to show its view point near the craters, tunnels and valley areas.
-Volcano discovery trail is one popular activity in the Blue Lake area.
+Several guided tours are available for visitors to the Blue Lake.
+Each tour will take you through the trail around the Blue Lake to show its various view points near the craters, tunnels and valley areas.
+The volcano discovery trail is one popular activity in the Blue Lake area.

 Significant sites within the vicinity of the Blue Lake are the Valley Lake crater, Leg of Mutton crater and other volcanic viewing platforms.
-Some tours last around 45 minutes to one hour across the Blue Lake and its surrounding areas.
+Some tours last for around 45 minutes to one hour across so make sure you bring your walking shoes!